jnt0r/algorithm-visualization/README.md

 # Algorithm Visualization
-Project for Advanced Software Engineering at university.
+Project for the advanced software engineering lecture at university.

 ## Installation